florianblume/6d-pat/README.md

 ## Setup

+You have two options:
+1. Install all requirements and build from source or download a release
+2. Or run the Docker image

+#### 1. Build from source or run release
 You need to have Qt >= 5.14 and OpenCV >= 4.5 installed.
 You can do so this way for example (if you don't want to manually install Qt and build OpenCV):

     sudo add-apt-repository -y ppa:beineri/opt-qt-5.14.2-focal
     sudo apt-get update -qq
-    sudo apt-get -y install qt514-meta-minimal qt5143d qt514gamepad libopencv-dev
+    sudo apt-get -y install qt514-meta-minimal qt5143d qt514gamepad

-Either:
-* Download the latest release from the release page
+    sudo apt-get -y install libopencv-dev

-* Or use the Docker image
+#### 2. Run the Docker image

+Enable X-server display for Docker:

+    xhost +local:root

+Run the Docker image:

+    docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix -v /dev/dri/card0:/dev/dri/card0 florianblume/6dpat /6DPAT

 Check out the [getting the program wiki page](https://github.com/florianblume/6d-pat/wiki/1.-Getting-the-Program) for more details.

-**Check out the wiki pages for other setups!**
+**Requirements and Setup are only provided for Ubuntu.
+Given the portability of the used frameworks a setup on Windows, etc. should be possible, as well.**

-# Getting Started
+## Getting Started

 Check out the [program setup wiki page](https://github.com/florianblume/6d-pat/wiki/2.-Setting-up-the-Program) to see in detail how to set up the program.

-# Recovering Poses
+### Recovering Poses

 To start recovering poses, follow these steps:
 1. Select an image